15094 Polymele

-15094 Polymele /pɒlᵻˈmiːliː/ is a primitive Jupiter trojan from the Greek camp, approximately 21 km in diameter.
+15094 Polymele /pɒl@ˈmiːliː/ is a primitive Jupiter trojan from the Greek camp, approximately 21 km in diameter.
 It is a target of the Lucy mission with a close flyby planned to occur in September 2027.
 It was discovered on 17 November 1999, by astronomers with the Catalina Sky Survey at Mount Lemmon Observatory, Arizona, in the United States.
 The P-type asteroid has a rotation period of 5.9 hours and highly flattened shape.
 It was named after Polymele from Greek mythology, the wife of Menoetius and the mother of Patroclus.
 In 2022, it was reported to have a natural satellite approximately 5 km in diameter.

 Orbit and classification

 Polymele is a Jupiter trojan asteroid orbiting in the leading Greek camp at Jupiter's Lagrangian point, 60° ahead of the gas giant's orbit (see Trojans in astronomy).
 It orbits the Sun at a distance of 4.7–5.7 AU once every 11 years and 9 months (4,289 days; semi-major axis of 5.17 AU).
 Its orbit has an eccentricity of 0.09 and an inclination of 13° with respect to the ecliptic.
 The asteroid's observation arc begins 48 years prior to its official discovery observation at Mount Lemmon, with a precovery taken at Palomar Observatory in 1951, and published by the Digitized Sky Survey later on.